-The APPI does not contain an equivalent set of specific criteria for legitimate data processing as contained in the EU Data Protection Directive.
+The APPI does not contain specific criteria for legitimate data collection or processing.
 The APPI does, however, prohibit the collection of PII by deceptive or wrongful means, and requires that the purposes of use must be identified as specifically as possible, and must generally be notified or made available to the relevant individual in advance.
 Processing of PII beyond the extent necessary for such purposes of use without the relevant individual's prior consent is also prohibited, subject to limited exceptions.

-11 Legitimate processing - types of data

-Does the law impose more stringent rules for specific types of data?
+11 Legitimate processing - types of data Does the law impose more stringent rules for specific types of data?